Articles

 Insulin is a storage hormone.
 When levels remain elevated for long periods, the body may store more fat, especially around the abdomen.

-This sign develops slowly and is best considered alongside other symptoms, not on its own.
+This sign develops slowly and is best considered alongside other symptoms.

 When These Signs May Point to Insulin Resistance